Marilyn Martin

 Marilyn Martin (born May 4, 1954) is an American singer and songwriter.
-She is best known for her 1985 hit duet with Phil Collins, "Separate Lives", her only number one.
+She is best known for her 1985 hit duet with Phil Collins, "Separate Lives", which reached number one on several charts.

 Early life

 Marilyn Martin was born on May 4, 1954, in Tennessee but raised in Louisville, Kentucky.
 She was exposed to different genres of music as a child.
 Her father was a country and bluegrass fan, her mother liked R&B and her grandmother sang gospel.
 At age 18 she started singing with different bands, eventually joining one from Akron, Ohio.
 After five years of club gigs, the band had an opportunity to tour with Joe Walsh, who was headlining with Stevie Nicks.
 Also on the tour were Michael McDonald, Boz Scaggs, and Kenny Loggins.
 After the tour, Martin moved to Los Angeles, California, and began a prolific career as a backing vocalist for artists including Stevie Nicks, Joe Walsh, Don Henley, Tom Petty and Kenny Loggins.